chandru415/chandru415/README.md

 Here are some ideas to get you started:

- 🔭 I’m currently working on ...
+ 🔭 I’m currently working on ... <br>
- 🌱 I’m currently learning everything 🤣
+ 🌱 I’m currently learning everything 🤣 <br>
- 👯 I’m looking to collaborate on GitHub or Offline
+ 👯 I’m looking to collaborate on GitHub or Offline <br>
- 💬 Ask me about Angular, .Net or anyother tech related stuff 📫 How to reach me: ...
+ 💬 Ask me about Angular, .Net or anyother tech related stuff <br>
+ 📫 How to reach me: ... <br>
- 😄 Pronouns: chandu, chandra
+ 😄 Pronouns: chandu, chandra <br>
- ⚡ Fun fact: playing PC games on free time
+ ⚡ Fun fact: playing PC games on free time <br>